DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-22-review-of-provider-emails.md

 ---
 title: Review of provider emails
-description: Making emails clearer and more consistent
+description: Making emails clearer and more consistent.
 date: 2021-11-22
 ---

 {% from "email/macro.njk" import appEmail %}

-We reviewed the emails sent to providers to make:
+We reviewed the emails sent to providers to:

-- them consistent
+- improve consistency
-- any obvious and easy improvements
+- make any obvious and easy improvements

-We documented the rules and principles which we followed, so that we can:

-- ensure consistency if we create further emails
-- share a style guide with other teams, as a possible starting point for improving consistency between services
+We documented the rules which we followed as a possible starting point for improving consistency between services.

 ## Rules for writing emails

 After auditing all 25 emails that we currently send to providers, we defined rules to ensure we are consistent and clear.

 ### Subject line

 The subject line should say: